mchudnovskiy/envoy-experiments/envoy/health-check-discovery.md

 ```
 Test case actions:
 1. All endpoints are healthy.
 Run envoy and two http endpoints locally in docker and check logs and envoy **`/clusters`**  output.
 2. The first endpoint becomes unhealthy.
-Stop the second enpoint and check  logs and envoy **`/clusters`**  output.
+Stop the first enpoint and check  logs and envoy **`/clusters`**  output.
 3. All endpoints are healthy again.
-Start the second endpoint and check  logs and envoy **`/clusters`**  output.
+Start the first endpoint and check  logs and envoy **`/clusters`**  output.

-Expected:
+Expected results:
   1. All endpoints are healthy:
       -  envoy `/clusters` output has two healthy enpoints, and all endpoints are getting envoy's hc-requests at one min period without traffic or one sec period with traffic
   2. One unhealthy endpoint: